You Earned a Ticket!

 Yes, time matters.

-As common sense would suggest, learning takes time.
-All other things being equal, places where students get more school hours with “time on task” are places where students tend to learn more.
-One elegant study found a clever way to verify the educational impact of time: it examined the effect of snow days (which vary in number by school and by year) on test results.
+Learning takes time.
+Places where school hours deliver more “time on task” are places where students tend to learn more.
+This is both obvious and provable: one elegant study found a clever way to verify the educational impact of school time: it examined the effect of snow days (which vary in number by school and by year) on test results.
 Sure enough, when snow piles up, scores fall down.
-A day here or there actually does make a measurable difference.
-For many students, the Pandemic inflicted the academic equivalent of a year of snow days.
+A day lost here or there actually does make a measurable difference.

-What exactly do we mean when we talk about school hours, or a school day, or a school week, or a school year?
-These things matter when trying to compare programs.
-How much time is enough to add up to a “course”?
-About a century ago, the Carnegie Foundation played a pivotal role in setting standards for course length, particularly for higher education.
-A Carnegie unit is 120 school hours of instruction.
+About a century ago, the Carnegie Foundation played a pivotal role in setting standards for course credit, particularly for higher education.
+A Carnegie Unit is 120 school hours of instruction.
 The standard is still in use.

 But the harder you scratch at the data, the harder it is to reach easy insights.
 The data is gathered by survey, and the methodology and even the questions vary from place to place.
 Grade level groupings used in the surveys are responsive to the different ways that schools are organized locally, and the surveys are massive.